The number of $C_{2l}$-free graphs: Introduction

 In this paper we resolve this longstanding open problem for all even cycles, using a very general method, which we expect to give similar bounds for many other bipartite graphs.
 More precisely, we shall prove the following theorem.

-\begin{thm} For every $\ell \in \N$, there are at most $2^{O(n^{1+1/\ell})}$ $C_{2\ell}$-free graphs on $n$ vertices. \end{thm}
+\begin{thm} For every $\ell \ge 2$, there are at most $2^{O(n^{1+1/\ell})}$ $C_{2\ell}$-free graphs on $n$ vertices. \end{thm}

 As noted above, it is generally believed that the bound in Theorem~\ref{thm:main} is sharp up to the constant implicit in the $O(\cdot)$, but this is only known in the cases $\ell \in \{ 2, 3, 5 \}$.
-Theorem~\ref{thm:main} is an immediate consequence of the following result, which is our main theorem and gives a rough structural description of $C_{2\ell}$-free graphs.
+Theorem~\ref{thm:main} is an immediate consequence of the following result, which gives a rough structural description of $C_{2\ell}$-free graphs.